 Among the best of J-horror releases in the early 2000s, Kiyoshi Kurosawa’s Pulse is a surreal supernatural classic.
 Audiences will find little in the way of gore or explicit horror in yet another tale of a haunted Internet site.
 No jump scares or sudden shocks.
 On the contrary, Kurosawa directs his story as an unfolding nightmare – it’s slow and lingers quietly on haunting images.
 And Pulse finds ways to make the shocking feel both benign and haunting.
 Shadowy figures behind plastic tarps and Internet ghosts look like they’re moving underwater.
 There’s also a compelling subtext on the role of technology and the Internet in our lives.
 Pulse eerily juxtaposes a technology meant to bring us together that has instead isolated us.

 Still in the ‘dial-up’ era of Internet horror movies, Feardotcom merged an old urban legend – snuff videos – with the voyeuristic nature of the Web.
 Stephen Dorff (Leatherface) plays a detective investigating a series of murders with only one connection – a website of torture and murder videos called feardotcom.
-Aside from the premise of a ‘haunted website’, Feardotcom shares nothing else with Pulse.
-Though it boasts some interesting visuals, it’s an ugly, incoherent mess of a movie.
-The story only becomes more nonsensical as it goes on.
+Aside from the premise of a ‘haunted website’, Feardotcom shares nothing else in common with Pulse.
+Though it boasts some interesting visuals, it’s an ugly, incoherent mess.
+The story only grows more nonsensical as it goes on.
 To make matters worse, Feardotcom isn’t particularly scary.
 Not as scary as dial-up at least.

 And now we’re getting into Internet myths.
 By 2012, the World Wide Web had been kicking around long enough to spawn its own collection of urban legends.
 Odds are you missed Smiley during its limited theatrical release.
 Briefly, the movie finds college students incurring the wrath of Internet myth, the Smiley killer.
 As the legend goes, if you type “I Did It For The Lulz” three times on a chat site, the Smiley killer appears and kills your chat partner.
 While the concept borrows a little from Candyman, it’s an admittedly neat idea with a unique-looking killer.
 Too bad the movie turns out to be little more than an unimaginative, derivative slasher.
 Maybe the director was just making Smiley for the ‘lulz’.